wal-yan/target-methylseq-qc/paper/paper.md

 Next-generation targeted genome sequencing offers the opportunity to analyse regions of interest within a genome.
 While it is possible to incorporate targeted sequencing into whole-genome sequencing (WGS) pipelines, there remains a gap in accurately converting WGS metrics into precise target metrics.
-Here, we introduce the target-methylseq-qc pipeline (https://doi.org/10.5281/zenodo.8251379 ), designed to (i) collects metrics from alignment files generated in targeted-methylation sequence analysis and (ii) filtering `bedGraph` for features overlapping with the reference BED file, both of these subworkflows are written using Nextflow [@di_tommaso_nextflow_2017] workflow language.
+Here, we introduce the target-methylseq-qc pipeline [@targetmethylseqqc] , designed to (i) collects metrics from alignment files generated in targeted-methylation sequence analysis and (ii) filtering `bedGraph` for features overlapping with the reference BED file, both of these subworkflows are written using Nextflow [@di_tommaso_nextflow_2017] workflow language.

 target-methylseq-qc, when used in the `picard-profiler` mode accepts inputs in various alignment formats, including SAM, BAM and CRAM files [@hts_spec].
 Additionally, to refine the metrics to the target regions the inclusion of a FASTA reference file and BED intervals file is required.